Steps to Prepare for a Wildfire Emergency

 Lightning

-between 2011 and 2020 - 22.6% were classified as lightning-caused.
+Between 2011 and 2020, 22.6% were classified as lightning-caused

 Human

-between 2011 and 2020 - 87.4% were classified as human-caused.
+Between 2011 and 2020, 87.4% were classified as human caused

-by debris burning, unattended campfires, discarded cigarettes, sparks from equipment use and malfunctions, arced power lines, and intentional acts of arson.
+By debris burning, unattended campfires, discarded cigarettes, sparks from equipment use and malfunctions, arced power lines, and intentional acts of arson

 Factors driving Wildfires

-four factors
+Four factors

-dry fuel like leaves, grass, branches, and other organic materials
+Dry fuel like leaves, grass, branches, and other organic materials

-heat is needed to ignite and burn
+Heat is needed to ignite and sustain combustion

-risk increases with little rain and high winds
+Risk increases with little rain and high winds

 fire right behind a house